 where $\overline{C}_l$ and $\Delta \overline{C}_l$ are the corresponding HD multipoles and uncertainty from the cosmic variance.
-Obviously, Eq. \eqref{eq:xidef} reads the deviation of a measured power spectrum, $C_l \pm \Delta C_l$ with $\Delta C_l \sim C_l \sqrt{2/\left(2l+1\right)}$, from the HD.
-Figure \ref{fig:powerspectrum} suggests that we evaluate $\xi(v)$ only until environmental effects settle in, and this depends on how low we expect the speed of GWs to be.
-A modest choice is $L = 5$ as shown in Fig.~\ref{fig:xi}.
+Eq. \eqref{eq:xidef} reads the deviation of a measured power spectrum, $C_l \pm \Delta C_l$ with $\Delta C_l \sim C_l \sqrt{2/\left(2l+1\right)}$, from the HD.
+Figure \ref{fig:powerspectrum} suggests that we evaluate $\xi(v{_{\rm g}})$ only until environmental effects set in, and this depends on how fast we expect GWs propagate.
+A modest upper limit is the quintupole as shown in Fig.~\ref{fig:xi}.

-This shows HD deviations, in a form that PTAs can utilize for fundamental physics, e.g., if there is negligible monopolar and dipolar powers and $\xi \sim 5-6$, then this implies $m_{\rm g} \sim 5.71 \times 10^{-23}$ and that the SGWB is dominantly tensor-natured, the natural hypothesis.
-Figure \ref{fig:xi} also shows explicitly that the extra monopolar and dipolar powers in the scalar and vector modes causes significant deviations away from the HD at near luminal GW speeds, $v_{\rm g} \sim 0.9-1.0$ and installs a minimum $\xi(v_{\rm min})$ when higher multipoles begin to notably drop away from the HD.
-The pronounced deviation of vector and scalar modes at $v_{\rm g} \sim c$ is inherited from the digergence of these modes in the luminal GW speed and infinite distance limit \cite{NANOGrav:2021ini, Qin:2020hfy, Bernardo:2022rif}.
-However, in practice, it may happen that the dominant multipole will be correlated with the estimated GW amplitude, thus compromising the power spectrum's absolute magnitude \cite{Nay:2023pwu}.
-In this case, we can appeal to the ratios of the power spectrum multipoles with respect to the dominant multipole to be able to make science inferencing (Fig. \ref{fig:clsratios}).
-This plays on the ratios of the power spectrum multipoles that take on tailored values depending on the GW speed.
-An important comment goes to the scalar modes where the nonvanishing of $C_l$'s for $l \geq 2$ can be distinctly associated with environmental factors and so $C_1/C_0$ seems to be the singularly relevant ratio.
+This shows HD deviations, in a form that PTAs can utilize for fundamental physics, e.g., if there is negligible monopolar and dipolar powers and $\xi \sim 5-6$, then this implies $m_{\rm g} \sim 5.71 \times 10^{-23} \ {\rm eV}$ and that the SGWB is dominantly tensor-natured and quadrupolar, the natural hypothesis.
+Figure \ref{fig:xi} also shows that the extra monopolar and dipolar powers in the scalar and vector modes causes large deviations away from the HD at near luminal GW speeds, $v_{\rm g} \sim 0.9-1.0$ and reaches a minimum $\xi(v_{\rm min})$ when higher multipoles begin to notably drop away from the HD.
+The pronounced deviation of vector and scalar modes at $v_{\rm g} \sim c$ is inherited from their divergence in the luminal GW speed and infinite distance limit \cite{NANOGrav:2021ini, Qin:2020hfy, Bernardo:2022rif}.
+However, in practice, it may happen that the dominant multipole will be correlated with the estimated GW amplitude, thus compromising the power spectrum's magnitude \cite{Nay:2023pwu}.
+In this case, we can appeal to power spectrum ratios with respect to the dominant multipole for science inferencing (Fig. \ref{fig:clsratios}), utilizing the $C_l$'s ratios tailored values depending on the GW speed.
+An important comment goes to the scalar modes where the nonvanishing of $C_l$'s for $l \geq 2$ can be distinctly associated with environmental factors and so $C_1/C_0$ seems to be the singularly relevant factor.

-Either way, the message is transparent that precise power spectrum measurements by PTAs give away the nature of the SGWB, and that PTAs will be in the best position to study fundamental gravity by focusing on the power spectrum.
-This letter shows how to make the most use of nature's inherent limit to precision, the cosmic variance, for PTA science.
+Either way, it is transparent that the power spectrum give away the nature of the SGWB, and that PTAs will be in the best position to test gravity by focusing on the power spectrum.